tylerwatt12/sdrtrunk-vce/README.md

 - Phase 2 traffic channels now receive scramble parameters from Phase 1 control-channel state as early as they can, reducing the startup window where traffic-channel payloads are present before the descrambler has enough context.
 - Phase 2 audio tone metadata now suppresses short AMBE tone artifacts before they enter the emitted tone sequence.
 Brief one- or two-frame misclassifications were showing up as spurious tones; those are now held out of the committed sequence unless they persist long enough to look real.
 - The local playback path had a real live-audio drop bug: `AudioChannel` could dispose an incomplete segment after a short no-audio interval even though the decoder was still appending more audio to that same segment.
-The stall disposal rule now only applies to completed segments, so brief production gaps no longer kill active playback.
+The playback logic now distinguishes between completed and incomplete segments: completed segments are retired promptly, while incomplete/live segments are allowed a much longer stale timeout so brief production gaps no longer kill active playback, but channels still recover if a segment never gets closed upstream.
+- This is a workaround, not a fix, I'm still trying to find out why this is required, but it should work for now.
 - The stereo playback scheduler also had an availability bug: a channel could still be treated as available if it was actively playing but its follow-on queue happened to be empty. `AudioChannel.isEmpty()` has been corrected and renamed to `isIdle()`, so playback assignment now only targets channels that are truly idle.
+This bug caused the left channel to be used almost exclusively, when the right channel was available.
+The right channel should be in play much more often now.
 - For Phase 1 trellis-coded control and packet-data paths, unquantized symbol-phase Viterbi decoding is now used instead of hard slicing.
 That change now covers TSBKs, PDU headers, and PDU data blocks.
 Semantic validation guards were added to reject CRC-valid decodes that are still nonsensical in system context, and symbol buffer readiness gates